What you need to know: vaping, alcohol, drugs and safe driving

 Most vapes contain nicotine, which makes them highly addictive like cigarettes and can make quitting difficult.
 If you think you may be addicted or know someone else at risk, support is available to help you get off vapes.

-You can talk to your GP or local youth health service for advice and support.
+We recommend speaking to your parent or a trusted adult.
+You can ask your GP or local youth health service for advice and support.
 Or you can call the Quitline on 13 7848.
-Our friendly Counsellors understand nicotine addiction and can provide advice, tips, and support to help you quit.
+Friendly Counsellors understand nicotine addiction and can provide guidance, tips, and support to help you quit.

 If English isn’t your first language, Quitline also has Counsellors who speak Arabic, Cantonese, Mandarin, and Vietnamese.
 You can also use the Telephone Interpreter Service (TIS) for other languages.